dhilst/qemu-ipmi/README.md

 PS: I stopped firewalld here!!!

+# sudo and xhost

+QEMU machines are running as root, but need X access, I run `xhost +` to make sure that graphical commands get access to X.

+`xhost +` is NOT SAFE AT ALL!
+Just warning :)

+`ipmisim` commands need root permission for opening 623 port too.

-# Istalling Head node operating system
+# Installing Head node operating system

 Create the Head node disk, this is hardcoded at `HN/HN-qemu.sh`, just run `qemu-img create -f qcow2 HN/HN.qcow2 40G`

 At `HN/HN-qemu.sh` there is a comment at top of the file for installing the OS, download a ISO image, (I was using Centos7.5 x86_64) and create a link named `iso` in `HN/` pointing to the ISO, or edit the command line.
-Run the commented qemu command and it should start QEMU booting the ISO image, just install the image and follow up.
+Run the commented qemu command and it should start QEMU booting the ISO image, just install the operating system.

+After the installation finishes, power off the machine and start it with `cd HN/; sudo ./start-ipmi-sim.sh`.
+This will start the Head node machine.

 # Create the computing nodes